jwmerrill/jwmerrill.github.io/_posts/2017-04-08-lawnmower-puzzle.md

 <!--more-->

 The activity is centered around a lazy lawnmowing scheme: tie the mower to a peg in the center of the lawn with a length of rope, and then sit back and sip your lemonade as the mower cuts an autonomous spiral in toward the peg (see the video evidence on screen 2 of [the activity](https://teacher.desmos.com/activitybuilder/custom/5873db71ae798052084222cb)).
-But the peg needs to be just the right size to mow the lawn efficiently, with no gaps and not too much overlap between passes.
-In the activity, students interact with animations to build intuition before developing a mathematical model of how large the peg should.
+But the peg needs to be just the right size to mow the lawn efficiently with no gaps and not too much overlap between passes.
+In the activity, students interact with animations to build intuition before developing a mathematical model of how large the peg should be.

 Building the animations for this activity brought up a different but related mathematical challenge.
 You want the mower to stop moving at the moment it collides with the peg.
 Collision detection can get pretty tricky, and that's the puzzle I'm posing to you: how much rope remains unspooled from the peg when the mower collides with it?